sandhya604/react-todo/README.md

 A Simple todo application built with react and tailwindcss.

-Using localstorage as a storage provider for the todo stroing it's balzingly fast with ulter second response from application.
+Using localstorage as a storage provider for the todo stroing it's blazingly fast with ulter second response from application.

 Deplyment is here -> https://react-todo-seven-jet.vercel.app/